ooominds/R_Git_combo/docs/01-intro.md

 # Why Git?
 Why GitHub?

-Why would a data analyst use hosted version control?
+Why would a researcher use hosted version control?

 ## Why Git?